Juan-Jones/earnonlinemoney/content/blog/tiktok-monetization.md

 ### Creator Marketplace

 TikTok has introduced a Creator Marketplace, which serves as a platform for connecting brands with creators for sponsored content opportunities.
-Creators can register on the marketplace and apply for scampaigns that align with their interests and audience demographics.
+Creators can register on the marketplace and apply for campaigns that align with their interests and audience demographics.
 Through the marketplace, creators gain access to a wide range of brand partnerships and collaborations, expanding their monetization potential on TikTok.

 ### TikTok Creator Funds